war/asset-loading/README.md

 	shader->setInt("isSkinned", (int)mesh_data->has_skin);

 ```
 The `inverseBindMatrixArray` is an array of fixed (and maximum) size 64.
-These means that any skinned mesh can only have 64 bones at a time.
+This means that any skinned mesh can only have 64 bones at a time.
 This fixed value can be increased to, say, 128.
 But due to OpenGL array size limitations, this may not work on all graphics cards.
 The boolean value of `isSkinned` is also sent, and if the mesh has no skinning, then it will discard the skinning calculation loop.

 Finally, to render the mesh, `glDrawElements` is called.
 ```cpp